Written by Greg Travers, Director, Tax Services

-We’ve outlined the 10 most common ways in which a private business may trigger an ATO audit.
+Below are 10 common ways that private businesses trigger an ATO audit.

 1. Have financial performance that is out of kilter with your industry

-As a matter of course the ATO will statistically analyse your tax returns.
-If your performance is inconsistent with your industry peers, this can be an indicator of tax issues such as unreported (cash) income, transfer pricing and other issues.
+As a matter of course the ATO will statistically analyse tax returns.
+For business clients one of the aspects analysed is their performance compared to industry peers (based on the industry disclosed on the front page of the return).
+If your inconsistent with the industry, this can be an indicator of tax issues such as unreported (cash) income, transfer pricing and other issues.

 2. Don’t pay the right amount of superannuation to your employees